Active ingredients: sumatriptan

 What it is used for

-Sumatriptan tablets are indicated for the acute relief of migraine attacks with or without aura.
-There is no information available on the use of sumatriptan tablets in the treatment of basilar or hemiplegic migraine.
+Sumatriptan (Imigran) tablets, injection and nasal spray are indicated for the acute relief of migraine attacks with or without aura.
+Sumatriptan (Imigran) injection is also indicated for the acute treatment of cluster headaches.
+There is no information available on the use of Imigran injection in the treatment of basilar or hemiplegic migraine.

 How to take it